There’s hope! Here are 5 fun ways to log Physical Education hours for non athletic homeschoolers.

 Got a non-athletic, doesn’t-care-about-sports teen?
 That’s okay, not all teens are supposed to be athletes!
 The problem for some homeschooling families is that it can be difficult to earn the required Physical Education credit(s) for the homeschool transcript when your teen isn’t the fitness-type kid.
+Check are fun ways to log phys ed hours for non athletic homeschoolers.

 Here are some creative ways some teens we know have been able to creatively handle logging Phys Ed hours.